Yeary Farms has a half mile of Meramec waterfront for you to enjoy.

 There are fish in this river!
 Here is a fishing report.
 Strolling the river, finding the holes and stumps and springs, trying out different bait, what a way to spend some time.
 Catch your dinner!

 Our location on the upper Meramec provides a privacy you will not see downriver.
 Steelville is known as the “Floating Capital of the Ozarks”.
 The rivers are very beautiful and easily accessible and outfitters have been entertaining floaters for decades.
-This can mean big crowds in the summer, which we never see.
-This is mostly due to the lower water level of the upper Meramec.
-There will be short, shallow rapids you have to navigate, this can mean getting out of your boat and pulling it to deeper water.
+This can mean big crowds in the summer, which we never see, this is mostly due to the lower water level of the upper Meramec.
+There will be short, shallow rapids you have to navigate.
 Often in the spring and fall we rarely have to get out of our boat, but in the heat of summer, it will happen more often.
 Don’t let this discourage you, the privacy and beauty will make up for the inconvenience.
 We’ve floated this stretch of river hundreds of times and it gets into your DNA……something you will want to do time and again.

 River Safety and Comfort: